Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 • Selected foreign Visa / Mastercard (PayPay whitelists Revolut, Wise, etc.)

-PayPay’s 1–2 % “Step” cashback plus zero merchant fees make it Japan’s most accepted wallet.
+PayPay’s 1–2% “Step” cashback program, plus zero merchant fees make it Japan’s most accepted wallet.

 3. International contactless cards